Our Services

 Appropriate planning is recognised as having a significant impact on the outcome of any development initiative.
 However there comes a point when the planning must become real.

-Having planned carefully for the impending regulations - whether MiFID, an approach to meet the requirements of the FX Global Code or how to implement change in a local marketplace - the implementation stage is absolutely key.
+Having planned carefully for impending regulations - whether it was MiFIR, an approach to meet the requirements of the FX Global Code or how to implement change in a local marketplace - the implementation stage is absolutely key.

 Whether or not FMR Advisory has helped in the preparations to this stage, we are able to take an active role in the implementation of your plans.
 Embedding us in the business for a defined timeframe will ensure a solid start to your implementation, with management lead being delivered by a regulatory specialist.